Introduction to Orchids

-At the end of the day we will return to Tyland Barn for an opportunity to review the day’s learning outcomes and ask any final questions of leaders.
+We will return to Tyland Barn at the end of the day where there will be an opportunity to review the day’s learning outcomes and ask any final questions of leaders.

-- Identify the key features of an orchid
+- Be able to identify the key features of an orchid

-- Gain an understanding of their life cycles including the special relationships with fungi and pollinating insects
+- Have gained an understanding of their life cycles including the special relationships with fungi and pollinating insects

-- Where to look for orchids in Kent
+- Know where to look for orchids in Kent

-- Gain confidence in identifying orchids in the field
+- Have gained confidence in identifying orchids in the field

-Led by Steve Weeks, Kent Wildlife Trust Warden with David Johnson, Naturalist
+Led by Steve Weeks, Kent Wildlife Trust's Estates Manager and David Johnson, Naturalist.

 There are some steep slopes and unsurfaced paths with kissing gates and some pinch points.